-The design of the reader-enabled user station allows you to insert the card even before the server is accessed or before the user station is powered on.
-The user station is always capable of informing the accessed server of the card's existence as long as it is physically inserted in the card reader.
+You can insert the card into the reader-enabled user station before accessing the server or turning on the user station.
+The user station is capable of informing the accessed server of the card's existence as long as it is physically inserted in the card reader.